hdgarrood/purescript-benchotron/docs/Benchotron.md

 benchFn' :: forall a b r.
 String -> (b -> r) -> (a -> b) -> BenchmarkFunction a
 ```

+Create a `BenchmarkFunction`.
+Like `benchFn`, except that it accepts a
+third argument which will be used to preprocess the input, before starting
+the benchmark.
+This is useful if you want to compare two functions which
+have different argument types.

 #### `runBenchmark`